-- Electives - 15 hours.
+Electives - 15 hours.
 All students must complete two additional seminars (6 hrs), distributed across two of four options: REL 711, 731, 751, 771.
 Additional Additional Electives: All students must complete additional elective hours selected from 600- and 700-level courses to total 30 hours.
-At least six of the elective hours must be in the Religious Studies Department.
-For students writing a thesis, up to 6 of the elective hours may be in REL 799, Thesis - the first 3 hours typically taken in the third semester of study after the student has completed 12 hours of course work and the second 3 hours taken the following semester to complete the thesis.
+At least six of the electives hours must be in the Religious Studies department.
+For students writing a thesis, up to six of the elective hours may be in REL 799, Thesis - the first 3 hours typically taken in the third semester of study after the student has completed at least 12 hours of course work and the second 3 hours taken the following semester to complete the thesis.